DevExpress/devextreme-reactive/packages/dx-react-grid-material-ui/README.md

 ## Installation

-Install the main dx-react-grid package with its dependencies and its templates for Material UI:
+Install the main dx-react-grid package with its dependencies and templates for Material UI:

 ```
 npm i --save @devexpress/dx-react-core @devexpress/dx-react-grid @devexpress/dx-react-grid-material-ui